 In October 2020, Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, TD, announced 12 research awards through this programme.
 Six of these researchers were seconded to the Houses of the Oireachtas Library & Research Service.

-Researchers, Dr Boris Galkin and Dr Rónán Kennedy, have completed their three months as researcher in residence with the Oireachtas Library & Research Service, and have published Spotlights on their research:
+The following researchers have completed their placements as researcher in residence with the Oireachtas Library & Research Service, and have published Spotlights on their research:

 Dr Boris Galkin, a research fellow at Connect SFI Research Centre for Future Networks & Communications, studied the economic, social and ethical implications of unmanned aerial vehicles (drones).Read this Spotlight on drone technology and its impact on Irish society